 Expungement of criminal records can be a complicated process.
 To assure that the precise legal procedure for expungement is handled correctly, individuals should consult an experienced criminal lawyer who is familiar with the relevant statues and eligibility guidelines.
 There are very specific requirements with respect to what information must be included in the Petition for Expungement such as details related to the original arrest and conviction.
 Failing to include all pertinent information will result in a denial of your Petition for Expungement.

-An experienced Camden County criminal lawyer at the Law Offices of Thomas J. Gosse can assist you in filing all of the necessary paperwork to obtain expungement of a criminal charge or conviction, including the expungement of convictions for juvenile crimes.
+An experienced Camden County criminal lawyer at the Law Office of Thomas J. Gosse can assist you in filing all of the necessary paperwork to obtain expungement of a criminal charge or conviction, including the expungement of convictions for juvenile crimes.

-To speak to an experienced Camden County expungement lawyer at the Law Offices of Thomas J. Gosse call 856-546-6600 to schedule a free confidential consultation or contact us online.
+To speak to an experienced Camden County expungement lawyer at the Law Office of Thomas J. Gosse call 856-546-6600 to schedule a free confidential consultation or contact us online.
 With offices conveniently located in Haddon Heights, we work with clients throughout Camden County and South Jersey, including those in the Haddon Heights, Haddonfield, Collingswood and Cherry Hill, New Jersey areas.